expln/metamath-lamp/docs/guide.md

 explaining the various parts of the user interface.
 We conclude with how to get or share more information.

+Metamath-lamp is a new proof assistant for creating Metamath proofs.
+As a result, it currently lacks some functionality, such as undo/redo and some of the automation rules included in other tools like mmj2.
+There are also no doubt some inconsistencies in its UI due to its newness.
+That said, metamath-lamp already provides useful functionality, including some automation support.
+We hope you'll find it useful.

 Note that metamath-lamp changes over time, so some of this guide may not exactly match what you see.
 If you see a difference, please let us know so we can fix this guide.
 We try to make this guide